 Behind the observable signatures of critical slowing down is a single mathematical quantity: the dominant eigenvalue.

 The eigenvalue governs how fast the system recovers from perturbation.
-When it's strongly negative, the system snaps back quickly.
+When it’s strongly negative, the system snaps back quickly.
 Stable, with margin.
 As it approaches zero, recovery slows, variance accumulates, and correlations spike.
-If it crosses zero and goes positive, the system diverges: perturbations amplify rather than decay.
+If it crosses zero and goes positive, the system diverges — perturbations amplify rather than decay.

 The operational translation: MTTR is a direct proxy for the eigenvalue.
 Recovery time τ ≈ 1/|λ|.
-When your Mean Time to Remediate rises, your eigenvalue is approaching zero.
-You're drifting toward a threshold.
+When your Mean Time to Remediate rises, your eigenvalue is falling.
+You’re approaching a threshold.
 When MTTR is stable and low, you have margin.

-You're already measuring MTTR.
+This transforms abstract math into something actionable.
+You’re already measuring MTTR.
 Now you know what it means.

 FedRAMP 20x: The Infrastructure for Eigenvalue Governance